By Fachri Mirza

 Akademi Faqeh is a Foundation of Quranic Education for Special Children, located at Nilai, Negeri Sembilan, that was established to assist children with disability to learn Quran and ibadah.

-Allah SWT does not create disability as a damaged or a defect thing and there is no difference between disability and typical people, as narrated from Abu Hurairah Abdirrahman bin Syahrin Radhiyallahu‘ anhu, ‘The Prophet sallallaahu Alaihi wa Sallam said, “Surely Allah does not look at your body nor your likeness, but He looks at your heart.”
+Allah SWT does not create disability as a damage or a defect and there is no difference between disability and typical people, as narrated from Abu Hurairah Abdirrahman bin Syahrin Radhiyallahu‘ anhu, ‘The Prophet sallallaahu Alaihi wa Sallam said, “Surely Allah does not look at your body nor your likeness, but He looks at your heart.”

 “Surely Allah looks at the heart of his people, not the body or his or her wealth.”